-Collard Greens made in an Instant Pot are a shortcut to Southern perfection.
+Instant Pot Collard Greens are a shortcut to the most delicious Southern side dish.
 What normally takes hours on the stove is ready in less than an hour.
-Made with bacon, onions, ham, and garlic - these collard greens couldn't be more delicious.
+Made with bacon, onions, ham, and garlic – these Southern greens couldn’t be more delicious.

-Collard greens are an acquired taste - you either love them or hate them - or have just never had good ones.
-We love them.
-They are a southern staple and they are definitely one of those foods that taste much better than they look.
-Collard greens can be bitter if not cooked right, but I have added the perfect amount of heat, sweet, and acid to cut the bitterness.
-They are so delicious.
-(Plus, they can be made Paleo or Keto! )
+Collard greens are an acquired taste – you either love them or hate them – or you have just never had good greens.
+At our house, we love our greens.
+Collard greens, turnip greens, or mustard greens – we love them all.
+Greens can be bitter if not cooked right, but this recipe has the perfect amount of heat, sugar, and acid to cut through the bitterness.
+They are seriously so delicious.

-• Coconut Sugar for Paleo (or Brown Sugar for non-Paleo): The addition of sugar is pretty important for cutting the bitterness of the greens.
-(To make this Keto, you can use an equal amount of your favorite sweetener.)
+- Brown Sugar – The addition of sugar is pretty important for cutting through the bitterness of the greens.
+(You can make this Paleo by using coconut sugar.)

-• Apple Cider Vinegar: Apple cider vinegar is also really important to help cut the bitterness in the greens.
+- Apple Cider Vinegar – Apple cider vinegar is really important to help cut the bitterness in the greens.
+(If you don’t have apple cider vinegar, you can use white vinegar or rice vinegar.)

 🍽 Equipment Needed